 East St. Louis is a medium-sized city located in the state of Illinois.
 With a population of 26,790 people and eight constituent neighborhoods, East St. Louis is the 81st largest community in Illinois.

-Unlike some cities where white-collar or blue-collar occupations dominate the local economy, East St. Louis is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
-Overall, East St. Louis is a city of service providers, sales and office workers, and professionals.
-There are especially a lot of people living in East St. Louis who work in office and administrative support (12.09%), healthcare suport services (11.35%), and maintenance occupations (11.09%).
+East St. Louis is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Overall, East St. Louis is a city of service providers, sales and office workers, and transportation and shipping workers.
+There are especially a lot of people living in East St. Louis who work in maintenance occupations (11.90%), office and administrative support (11.52%), and healthcare suport services (10.19%).

-A lot of people in East St. Louis take the bus for their daily commute.
-For the size of the city, the number of people who use public transportation is quite high.
-For many people in East St. Louis, this fills their need for low-cost transportation.
+Many people in East St. Louis take advantage of public transportation to get around.
+In fact, for the size of the city, the number of people who use the bus to commute to work is quite high.
+This helps to fill a need among East St. Louis citizens for affordable transportation.

 The most common language spoken in East St. Louis is English.
-Other important languages spoken here include Spanish and French.
+Other important languages spoken here include Spanish and Other Indo-European.